mrhappyasthma/IsThisStockGood/README.md

 This repository contains a script to iteratively issue a bulk fetch and populate a MySQL database with the results.
 It also includes some predefined SQL queries for convenience.

+## Install dependencies

+### Poetry

+On windows:

+1. Install `pipx` with `py -m pip install --user pipx`.
+2. Go to the path in "WARNING: The script pipx.exe is installed in `<USER folder>\AppData\Roaming\Python\Python3x\Scripts` which is not on "PATH".
+Once in this path execute: `.\pipx.exe ensurepath`
+3. Install poetry with: `pipx install poetry`
+4. In the repo path for IsThisStockGood, run `poetry install`
+5. Install the `export` command addon: `poetry self add poetry-plugin-export`

 ## Running the site locally.

 1. Clone the repo.